zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-04-29-Pocillopora-HMW-Genome.md

 We only need to extract from one fragment, and ideally we would have an extra fragment for each timepoint to send to FIU for other analyses.
 If we can locate one of the green or yellow bag (TP2) fragments, that would be perfect.

+## What is our goal for amount of DNA?

+- From the sequencing facility (BYU, through genohub): "Three micrograms of DNA should be provided to enable library construction and Blue-Pippin size selection for large fragment whole genome libraries"

+- (Danielle's post said: For PacBio we need 10-20ug of genomic DNA (as quantified by Qubit) in less than 400ul.
+Quality of the DNA should be over 40kb in size, though we can remove smaller fragments.)

 ## Protocol

 1. Want to use the NEB High Molecular Weight DNA Extraction, first tested by Danielle in this post: